 Table of Contents

-An AML risk assessment forms the basis of applying the risk–based approach in any organization.
-Performing an AML risk assessment enables an organization to understand how, and to what extent, it is vulnerable to money laundering and terrorist financing.
-Usually, the Anti Money Laundering risk assessment will result in a categorization of risk, which will help organizations to determine the level of anti-money laundering resources necessary to mitigate that risk.
-It should always be properly documented, maintained and communicated to relevant personnel within a given organization.
+An anti money laundering or AML risk assessment forms the basis of applying the risk-based approach in any organization.
+Performing an AML risk assessment enables an organization to understand how and to what extent it is vulnerable to money laundering and terrorist financing.
+Usually, the anti money laundering risk assessment will result in a categorization of risk, which will help organizations to determine the level of anti-money laundering resources necessary to mitigate that risk.
+It should always be properly documented, maintained, and communicated to relevant personnel within a given organization.

-For smaller or less complex organization or small financial institutions and banks a very basic or rather simple risk assessment might suffice.
-For example, this might be the case for a small bank, where the bank’s customers fall into similar categories or where the range of products and services the bank offers are very limited.
-On the other hand, where the bank’s products and services are more complex, where there are multiple subsidiaries or branches offering a wide variety of products, or their customer base is more diverse, a more sophisticated risk assessment process will be required.
+A very basic or rather simple risk assessment might suffice for a smaller or less complex organization or small financial institutions and banks.
+For example, this might be the case for a small bank, where the bank’s customers fall into similar categories or a limited range of products and services.
+On the other hand, where the bank’s products and services are more complex, multiple subsidiaries or branches are offering a wide variety of products, or their customer base is more diverse, a more sophisticated risk assessment process will be required.

 Factors For The Risk Assessment